 How about lab-grown diamonds?

-Lab-grown diamonds are made in labs using a range of techniques.
-These labratories either replicate the high pressure and temperature found in the Earth’s mantle where natural diamonds are formed or they use super heated gas to grow the diamond.
+Lab-grown diamonds, also known as synthetic diamonds or cultured diamonds, are made in labs using a range of techniques.
+These laboratories either replicate the high pressure and temperature found in the Earth’s mantle where natural diamonds are formed or they use superheated gas to grow the diamond.
 However, because these new lab-grown diamond companies don’t yet have reputations to maintain, we’re treading carefully in selecting which of these suppliers to partner with.

-We’re currently offering lab-grown diamonds sourced through one supplier and you can find out more about our lab-grown diamond offering and their pros and cons here.
+We’re currently offering lab-grown diamonds sourced through a handful of suppliers and you can find out more about our lab-grown diamond offering and their pros and cons here.

 Like mined diamonds, lab-grown diamonds are made from carbon, but just like flat-pack plywood furniture, there simply isn’t as much emotional and financial value in something made in a lab as there is in its rare and traditionally sourced counterpart.

 At Taylor & Hart, we are fascinated by the story of each mined diamond.
-What better symbol for your love and commitment than a diamond formed in the heart of the earth that has endured for millennia through the harshest of conditions?
+What better symbol for your love and commitment than a diamond formed in the heart of the earth that has endured for millennia through the most extreme conditions?

 Natural diamond mining should, of course, be more regulated to protect and develop the communities where the mines are located.

-They also hinder the opportunity to help and support countless communities who depend on the natural diamond mining trade to earn a living.
+The lab-grown diamond industry hinders the opportunity to help and support countless communities, who depend on the natural diamond mining trade to earn a living.

-We think the solution is somewhere between the two, similar to the public-private partnership in Botswana.
+We think the solution is somewhere between the two, similar to the public-private partnership in Botswana and leave the decision on which is better with our customer–what matters for us is that you have all the facts.

-A brief case study on ethical sourcing in Botswana
+A brief case study on ethical sourcing of earth-grown diamonds in Botswana

 De Beers, a diamond mining company and one of the largest companies in our industry, has a public-private partnership with the Republic of Botswana Government, giving them partial ownership of their mines.